YuukanOO/kawax/README.md

 ## Main goals

 - Load data in **JSON** files
+- No configuration, just use json files as with any other data
 - Transform **Markdown** files to **HTML**
 - Apply templates using **EJS**
 - **Keep** the directory structure!!